I Never Learn: Release and promotion

 The album's title and release date were officially announced on 27 February 2014, along with a Tarik Saleh-directed teaser video containing the title track, which features actor Fares Fares and was filmed in Los Angeles in February 2014.
 Li stated that the title reflects how she felt "so lost as an artist, as a woman", and that it "just came to me.
 I want to be lost.
 And then those words were there—'I don't know and I never fucking learn.'"
 On 4 March 2014, Li released a video for the song "Love Me Like I'm Not Made of Stone", also directed by Saleh.

 On 27 April 2014, I Never Learn was made available to stream in full on the NPR for a limited time.
 To promote the album, Li embarked on an 11-date tour across Europe and the US, which began in Stockholm on 24 April 2014 and ended in Los Angeles on 19 May.
 After performing at several European and North American music festivals from 14 June to 10 August, Li performed 14 US dates throughout autumn, beginning in Seattle on 17 September and concluding in Miami on 12 October.
 She also returned to Europe in November 2014, performing two shows in Germany and three in the United Kingdom.
 Li stars in a short film for Gucci's Spring/Summer 2015 collection, which features the song "Just Like a Dream" and debuted on 2 March 2015.

+On 14 November 2024, Li released the song 'Midnight Shining' as part of the 10th anniversary of I Never Learn.